erikc5000/island-time/docs/basics/durations.md

 ## `Period`

 A [`Period`](../api/core/io.islandtime.measures/-period/index.md) is a date-based measurement of time consisting of a number of years, months, and days.
-The code below shows some of things that you can do with it.
+The code below shows some of the things that you can do with it.

 ```kotlin
 val period: Period = periodOf(5.years, 13.months, 10.days)